bterrier/astrogenerator/README.md

 astroGenerator version 3.1+ is the same as 3.0, but ported to Qt 5.15.
 The code is modified to remove dependancies to Qt WebKit

+### Version 4
+Version 4 of astroGenerator works with Qt 6.
+The project files are now using CMake instead of qmake.

 ## Authors
+Current maintainer: Benjamin Terrier
 Original author: Valentin Gallouedec
 Translators: Vincent Hourdin

 ## License